soxueren/atsd/rule-engine/README.md

 ### Evaluation

-Windows are continuously updated as new samples are added and old samples are removed to maintain the size of the given window at constant interval length or sample count.
+Windows are continuously updated as new samples are added and old samples are removed to maintain the size of the given window at a constant interval length or sample count.

 When a window is updated, the rule engine evaluates the expression that returns a boolean value: